laxmananand/zoqq_depl/docs/getting-docs/payout.md

 Zoqq supports local and SWIFT payouts in **60 currencies**, and follows the international standard **ISO 4217** for currency representation, with the exception of **Hungarian Forint (HUF)**.

-> **Note:** Airwallex uses a different level of decimal precision for Hungarian Forint compared to ISO 4217.
+> **Note:** zoqq uses a different level of decimal precision for Hungarian Forint compared to ISO 4217.

 ---